Richard-Gabriel Rummonds

 About the Prize

 The Richard-Gabriel Rummonds Poetry Prize awards $2,000 and publication by Ex Ophidia Press to the author of a collection of poems.
 The winning poet will receive ten copies of the book, a publishing contract with national distribution, publicity, and a discount on book purchases.
-Poet Rebecca Lindenberg will select this year’s winning manuscript and nine finalists.
+Poet Felicia Zamora will select the 2025 winning manuscript and nine finalists.

 About Our Judge